Statistical ensembles for phase coexistence states specified by noncommutative additive observables: information-theoretic interpretation of Eq.

-In this section, we give another derivation of the formula for the thermodynamic force, Eq.~\eqref{eq:tdforce-formula}.
+In this section, we give another derivation of the formula for the intensive parameter, Eq.~\eqref{eq:tdforce-formula}.
 A great advantage of this proof is that it works even in the case where $\hat{\bm{x}}_N$ do not commute with each other because it does not rely on the asymptotic approximation.